Spring3/website/src/content/redshape/index.md

   - ./redshape3.png
 ---

-A time tracker for [Redmine](https://www.redmine.org) with extra client app features.
-Built on [Electron](https://github.com/electron/electron).
+A time tracker for Redmine with extra client app features.
+Built on Electron.

 Re-designs the way tasks, task information, tracked time and communication on the ticket is done on Redmine.

-Was used by me and some of my former coworkers as a silent protest against the uncomfortable overcomplicated Redmine UI.
+Was used by me and some of my former coworkers while we tracked our development progress in Redmine.
+Currently unsupported.

 [Download the latest release](https://github.com/Spring3/redshape/releases/)